Jones to Introduce Bill Making Attacks on Trump Supporters Hate Crimes

 “I just wanted to say I saw your story, I’m sorry you had to go through that, and we really appreciate the support.
 That shouldn’t be going on in America,” he said, adding, “I just wanted to say thank you for that support and thank you for that steadfast loyalty and for your service to our country.”

-Later on Tuesday, Jones urged state officials to get behind his proposed legislation to stop political violence.
+Later on Tuesday, Jones urged state officials to get behind his proposed legislation to stop political violence:

 I urge @GovKemp, @GeoffDuncanGA, and Speaker Ralson to support this legislation as we work to put an end to political violence in our great state and provide a blueprint for the rest of the nation to do so as well.